CyberDefend3r/Py-Docs-Bot/README.md

 ## Usage

-**Invoke the bot with `!doc` keyword**
+**Invoke the bot with `!docs` keyword**
-- All you need to do to invoke the bot is to use the `!doc` keyword followed by a comma seperated list of search terms.
+- All you need to do to invoke the bot is to use the `!docs` keyword followed by a comma seperated list of search terms.
 ```
-!doc sys.path, relative imports, import a module from a different directory
+!docs sys.path, relative imports, import a module from a different directory
 ```

 - The bot will determine if any of the search terms are part of the python standard library or if it should simply search google/youtube for references.
 - Google and youtube both search with the query: `how to <search terms> 'python'` and select the top 3 results.
-For example, `!doc for loops` would search google with the query `how to for loops 'python'`.
+For example, `!docs for loops` would search google with the query `how to for loops 'python'`.
 The quotes around python tells google that python must be in the results it returns.

 **Things to keep in mind**
 - The keyword and search terms must be on its own line in your comment or it will be ignored by the bot.
 - Full method path is required if you want to return links to official python documentation and the paths are case sensitive.
-(Correct: `!doc pathlib.Path`, Incorrect: `!doc Path`).
-The exceptions are if you want to return python documentation for the entire module (`!doc pathlib`) and built-in python functions like zip, map, filter, etc. because there is no chain for those functions.
+(Correct: `!docs pathlib.Path`, Incorrect: `!docs Path`).
+The exceptions are if you want to return python documentation for the entire module (`!docs pathlib`) and built-in python functions like zip, map, filter, etc. because there is no chain for those functions.

 # Example